codessintheclassroom/classroom-material/week1-webclient_ui.md

             crossorigin="anonymous"
         />

-3. Use the Bootstrap component library to build a simple view for all the animals hosted by the shelter.
+3. Use the Bootstrap [component][react-components] library to build a listing of all the animals hosted by the shelter.
 Here are some useful layouts and components to consider:
     - Grid layout system: https://react-bootstrap.github.io/layout/grid/
     - Cards: https://react-bootstrap.github.io/components/cards/
     - Card Layouts: https://react-bootstrap.github.io/components/cards/#card-layout

-An example of the view is shown in the image below - though, by all means, feel free to come up with anything that looks different.
+You can use the image below as a guide, but feel free to create your own design.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/1350095/56684256-48f43600-66c7-11e9-9e9b-648d118fb76f.jpg" alt="smaple list view UI" width="400"/>
 </p>

- ----
 <details>
+<summary><b>If you aren't familiar with React components or how to use them to build a UI,
-<summary><b>Click here to read more hints on how to construct the UI</b></summary><br>
+click here to read more detailed instructions.
+</b></summary><br>

 **Adding a PetCard component**
 To visualise the details of a single pet we create a separate React component.